Table of Contents

 As the procedure needs only fewer implants, it is considered to be a more cost-effective treatment plan than its traditional counterpart.
 The cost usually varies based on the unique requirements of the patients as well as the material of the implants used.
 Given below is an average estimate breakdown:

-The cost of extracting remaining teeth and placing 4 implants in one jaw can range from $12,000 to 15,000.
+Extracting remaining teeth and placing four implants in one jaw can range from $12,000 to 15,000.
 For both jaws, it can reach up to $40,000.

-Standard acrylic implants cost between $20,000 and $30,000 per jaw while porcelain ones cost between $25,000 and $35,000.
+Standard acrylic implants cost between $20,000 and $30,000 per jaw, while porcelain ones cost between $25,000 and $35,000.

 References: